 Mosquitoes suck!
 If you weren’t born yesterday, you know how annoying mosquitoes are.
 The saliva from a mosquito bite causes an allergic reaction that makes the site itchy and inflamed, and it can last anywhere from a few days to a few weeks.
 Mosquitoes are the deadliest animal in the world because they carry deadly diseases like Malaria, West Nile, Zika, and Dengue Fever.

-Mosquitoes are some of the most difficult pests to eradicate.
+Mosquito control in Memphis, TN is difficult.
 Don’t let mosquitoes take over your backyard or home with these methods that keep them away:

 Eliminate Potential Breeding Grounds